Near Adairsville in Gordon County, Georgia — The American South (South Atlantic)

 Location.
-34° 25.015′ N, 84° 56.148′ W. Marker is near Adairsville, Georgia, in Gordon County.
-Marker is at the intersection of Joe Frank Harris Parkway SE (U.S. 41) and Taylor Bridge Road, on the right when traveling south on Joe Frank Harris Parkway SE.
-Touch for map.
-Marker is in this post office area: Adairsville GA 30103, United States of America.
+Marker is missing.
+It was located near 34° 25.015′ N, 84° 56.148′ W. Marker was near Adairsville, Georgia, in Gordon County.
+Marker was at the intersection of Joe Frank Harris Parkway SE (U.S. 41) and Taylor Bridge Road Touch for map.
+Marker was in this post office area: Adairsville GA 30103, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Site of the Robert C. Saxon House (approx. 1.1 miles away); Cherokee Nation (approx. 1.2 miles away); Original Site Adairsville — 1830ís (approx. 1.3 miles away); Major John Lewis (approx. 2.3 miles away); Oothcaloga Mission (was approx. 2.4 miles away but has been reported missing. ); Historic Trimble House (approx. 3 miles away); Adairsville, Georgia (approx. 3.4 miles away); The Great Locomotive Chase (approx. 3.4 miles away).
+At least 8 other markers are within 4 miles of this location, measured as the crow flies.
+Cherokee Nation (approx. 1.2 miles away); Original Site Adairsville — 1830’s (approx. 1.3 miles away); Major John Lewis (approx. 2.3 miles away); Historic Trimble House (approx. 3 miles away); Joe P. Bowdoin, M.D. (approx. 3.4 miles away); Adairsville, Georgia (approx. 3.4 miles away); The Great Locomotive Chase (approx. 3.4 miles away); Mosteller's Mills (approx. 3˝ miles away).
 Touch for a list and map of all markers in Adairsville.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 2, 2008, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,255 times since then and 49 times this year.
-Photo 1. submitted on September 2, 2008, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.
+This page was last revised on August 28, 2021.
+It was originally submitted on September 2, 2008, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,523 times since then and 109 times this year.
+Last updated on August 26, 2021, by Darren Jefferson Clay of Duluth, Georgia.
+Photos: 1. submitted on September 2, 2008, by David Seibert of Sandy Springs, Georgia.
+2. submitted on August 26, 2021, by Darren Jefferson Clay of Duluth, Georgia. • Bernard Fisher was the editor who published this page.